aimat-lab/opXRD-paper/README.md

-# LaTeX Template for Academic Papers
+# Minimalist LaTeX Template for Academic Papers

 This repository contains a minimalist template to write academic papers with LaTeX.